 There’s also the factor of “more to gain, more to lose.”
 We like to keep things simple with our prepping and believe that by overcomplicating something all you’re doing is creating more things that can go wrong.

 With the multipurpose shovel, you can get dirt in the threads which can make it harder to put together, you may strip the threads, there are more screws and areas where things can break or damage, so on and so forth.

 Our overall recommendation is that you get two different shovels.
 Get a standard tactical shovel that offers a serrated edge, durable blade, and compact design.
 Then also get a multipurpose tool with all the trimmings.

 Now you have everything you need and you can take the compact shovel for basic shoveling and the multipurpose shovel for all your other needs.

 By this point, you should have a solid understanding of what a survival shovel is, why you need one, and how to choose the right one for your needs.
-The best survival shovel will marry portability with functionality and it’ll come with plenty of added features to ensure that you have everything you need when you need it.
+The best survival shovel will marry portability with functionality and it’ll come with plenty of added features for the survivalist and DIYer.